evykassirer/playing-the-internship-game/docs/2-Interviews/answering_technical_questions.md

 ### Algorithms: solving the problem

-- Explain your thought process.
-Keep talking throughout the interview.
-Humans (interviewers included) tend to be uncomfortable with long silences for whatever reason.
+- Explain your thought process throughout the interview.
+The interviewer also wants to know how you think, and what's going on in your mind throughout the interview (it's okay to verbalize feelings of nervousness too!).
+And sometimes, it helps just because interviews can be uncomfortable with long silences, they're humans too!
   - It's perfectly fine to take time to think.
 Just state it.
 The point is to avoid suddenly going silent.
 Useful phrases include "I'm going to take a minute to think about possible solutions" or "I'm worried that my solution does not handle this edge case.
 Let me think about this for a minute".
 Think of it as if you were narrating your own thought process: "I am wondering whether I should use approach A or approach B"
   - Always explain what you are coding next.
 It doesn't have to be a long-winded explanation, often a sentence is enough.
-For example, "next, I'm going to find the object in this array with the largest index" before writing the 3-5 lines of code that achieves it
+For example, "next, I'm going to find the object in this array with the largest index" before writing the 3-5 lines of code that achieves it.
+This can be helpful if you are going in the wrong direction.
+If finding the object in the array with the largest index won't help you solve the problem, your interviewer might pipe in and encourage you to try something else before you waste time coding it up
   - There's a natural fear of being judged for saying something wrong, but it's often fine to keep talking even if you're not sure that you're right.
 Interviewers often want to know how you struggle just as much as (if not more than) they want to see you just "get it"
-  - One way to practice this is to do problems on a sheet of paper and [talk to a rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)
+  - One way to practice this is to do problems on a whiteboard or sheet of paper and [talk to a rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)
 - Keep a good pace (keep in mind how long you have and how much you're aiming to get done ... but not too much cause it can be sort of terrifying)
 - It's definitely not about getting the right answer right away - any good coder will eventually write code to do it - it's about the process that got you there and getting there within time constraints
 - Make sure you handle common edge cases, like an empty input!
 People always forget that